 What drew you to participate in the Healthcare Fellows program?

 I wanted the experience to expose me to other people in healthcare, both as clinical care providers, but also in the businesses that support healthcare, areas I had little knowledge of.
+My boss approached me, as he knew I wanted to get more integrated into the Louisville healthcare scene.
+Kindred has had other Fellows prior to me.

 What company were you with and what was your role when you were in the program?